roytang/blog/collections/quiznights/events/2013/04/324571009854361600/index.md

 - quiznight
 - geekfight
 - '2013'
-title: "GeekFight April 2013: Bad to the Bone!"
+title: 'GeekFight April 2013: Bad to the Bone!'
 ---

 This was [GeekFight April 2013: Bad to the Bone!](https://www.facebook.com/events/235021759976369/)